ENCYCLOPEDIC ENTRY

 Animals that hunt other animals are known as predators, while those that are hunted are known as prey.
 Since omnivores hunt and are hunted, they can be both predators and prey.
 Omnivores can also be scavengers, animals that feed on the remains of dead animals.
 For example, bears eat twigs and berries but will also hunt small animals and eat dead animals if they happen to stumble upon them.

 Omnivores have evolved various traits to help them eat both plants and animals.
 Many omnivores, such as humans, have a mixture of sharp teeth (for ripping through muscle tissue) and flat molars (for grinding plant matter).
-However, some omnivores, like chickens, have no teeth and swallow their food whole.
+However, some omnivores, like chickens (Gallus gallus), have no teeth and swallow their food whole.
 Generally speaking, omnivores have a stomach with one or more chambers and a specialized digestive tract to process food.

 Since omnivores have a diverse diet, they have the advantage of being able to survive in a variety of environments.
-While a meat-eating carnivore would quickly go extinct in a habitat devoid of prey, an omnivore could still surive by eating plants.
+While a meat-eating carnivore would quickly go extinct in a habitat devoid of prey, an omnivore could still survive by eating plants.

 Media Credits